jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

     - UUID-fcb1409b-f141-035c-5562-252fc7a3cb1c
   robots: index
 ---
-Adapters help you customize input and output formats of your ML models.

-JFrog ML uses adapters validate the model input and output formats and perform relevant type conversions.
+Adapters help customize the input and output formats of machine learning models.
+JFrog ML uses adapters to validate the formats of model inputs and outputs and to perform relevant type conversions.

-This document lists to wide variety of available input and output adapters.
+This document provides a comprehensive list of the available input and output adapters.

 <Callout icon="⚠️" theme="warning">
   **Warning**

   _**Adapters Support**_

-  Please note that input and output adapters are currently supported only in real-time and streaming deployed models, and **not in Batch-deployed models**.
-We are actively working to extend support for adapters across all deployment types.
+  Input and output adapters are currently supported only in real-time and streaming deployed models, and **not in Batch-deployed models**.
+Efforts are ongoing to extend support for adapters across all deployment types.
 </Callout>

 ## Adapter Types

 ### Image

-In the model file, we have to import the `ImageInputAdapter`.
+In the model file, import the `ImageInputAdapter`.

 ```python
 import frogml